Tutorial

 | Status | Allocation status (e.g., assigned, allocated, reserved) | Shows how the IP block is currently used |

 An IP address on its own is just a number.
-An IP WHOIS lookup turns that number into actionable intelligence: the owning organization, the ISP, the ASN, the network block, and the abuse contact, all sourced directly from the official Regional Internet Registry that manages that address space.
+An IP WHOIS lookup turns it into something you can act on: the owning organization, the ISP, the ASN, the network block, and the abuse contact, sourced from the Regional Internet Registry that manages that address space.

-For security analysts, it is the first pivot after a suspicious IP is flagged.
-For network engineers, it is the ground truth for routing verification.
-For abuse teams, it is the direct line to the right contact.
-For OSINT investigators, it is a key link in the chain between digital infrastructure and real-world attribution.
+For a security analyst, it is the first pivot after a suspicious IP is flagged.
+For a network engineer, it is ground truth for routing verification.
+For an abuse team, it is the direct line to the right contact.
+For an OSINT investigator, it is a link between infrastructure and attribution.